125 Basis Points in Four Cuts

 April 8, 2026Hold5.25%No change

-Real Example — Meera's Home Loan in Bengaluru
+Real Example: Meera's Home Loan in Bengaluru

-Meera is a 34-year-old software engineer in Bengaluru.
-She took a ₹50 lakh, 20-year home loan from SBI in early 2024 at an interest rate of 8.50% per annum — which was the prevailing rate before the 2025 rate-cut cycle began.
-Her EMI was ₹43,391 per month.
+Meera, 34, took a Rs.50 lakh, 20-year home loan from SBI in early 2024 at 8.50%, the prevailing rate before the 2025 cuts began.
+Her original EMI: Rs.43,391 per month.

-After the 125 bps of cumulative cuts, SBI's EBLR moved from 9.15% to 7.90%.
-Meera's loan rate adjusted accordingly — her rate dropped from 8.50% to approximately 7.25%.
-Her new EMI is ₹39,519 per month.
-Here is the full picture:
+After the 125 bps cumulative cuts, SBI's EBLR moved from 9.15% to 7.90%.
+Meera's rate dropped from 8.50% to approximately 7.25%.
+New EMI: Rs.39,519 per month.

-Meera's Home Loan — SBI, Bengaluru, Before vs After Rate Cuts
+Meera's Home Loan: SBI, Bengaluru, Before vs After Rate Cuts

 Loan Amount₹50 lakh